$HS$-tensional maps and $HM$-tensional maps: Introduction

-This well-known Chen's conjecture is closely tied to the harmonicity of the mean curvature vector.
-Though there have been several partial results (see \cite{chen21,ou1}), the conjecture remains open.
-Since Chen's conjecture imposes no assumption on the completeness of the submanifold, it is considered a problem in local differential geometry.
-Akutagawa and Maeta later reformulated the conjecture into a problem in global differential geometry:
+Since this conjecture imposes no an assumption on the completeness of the submanifold, it is considered a problem in local differential geometry.
+Akutagawa and Maeta (see \cite{akutagawa}) reformulated the conjecture into a problem in global differential geometry: